This post may contain affiliate links. Please read my disclosure and privacy policy.

 butter and sugar mixed together in glass bowl.

-Stir well until there are no more visible flecks of almond flour.
+Add in the blanched almond flour, baking soda, and salt.
+Stir well until there are no visible flecks of almond flour.
 The mixture should be thick and slightly sticky.

-Next, fold in 3/4 cup chocolate chips.
-I recommend using mini ones to distribute the chocolate evenly, but you can use any size you like.
-A chopped dark chocolate bar will also work here.
+Then, fold in the chocolate chips.
+I like to use mini ones to distribute the chocolate evenly, but you can use any size you like.
+A chopped dark chocolate bar will also work in this case.

 chocolate chips added to dough and scooped.

-Bake the cookies at 350ºF for 9 to 11 minutes, or until they have spread out and look lightly golden around the edges.
-They will be very soft when warm, so let them cool on the pan.
+Bake the cookies at 350ºF for 8 to 11 minutes, or until they have spread out and look lightly golden around the edges.
+They will be very soft when warm, so let them cool completely on the pan.

 chocolate chip cookie dough baked on pan.